 All those wrinkles make breeds like Mastiffs, Shar-Pei, and Pugs so darn cute!
 But those adorable wrinkles need a little extra attention to make sure they stay clean and healthy.
 Here’s what you need to know about caring for a dog with wrinkles.

-There are quite a few of breeds that sport those endearing wrinkles.
-Some just have wrinkly faces, while other are wrinkled from head to tail.
+There are quite a few breeds that sport those endearing wrinkles.
+Some just have wrinkly faces, while others are wrinkled from head to tail.
 The list of wrinkly breeds includes:

 It’s easy for dirt, debris, and moisture to collect in all of those nooks and crannies, which can lead to a number of issues.
 These are three of the most common problems with wrinkles:

 1. Itching – Wrinkled skin can get pretty itchy, especially if it’s not kept clean and dry.
 Dogs might try to scratch that itch by biting or pawing at their skin or rubbing their faces along the carpet, which can cause cuts and abrasions.

 2. Irritation – Irritated skin, which might appear red, bumpy, or inflamed, can occur when particles of dirt or bits of food get caught in the wrinkles, or it can indicate that your dog has an infection.